Learn all the tips and tricks to make perfect soft-boiled eggs EVERY SINGLE TIME!

 Please let me know how you liked it!
 Leave a comment below and share a picture on Instagram with the hashtag #thepetitecook!
 Looking at your pictures always makes me smile *and super hungry*!

 - salt and pepper to taste

-- Bring a pan with water to a boil.
+- Fill a pan with water and bring the water to a boil.